CHOOSING THE RIGHT STONE FOR A POOL DECK

 If the pool will be located in a freeze-thaw weather zone, be sure to pick a stone with lower water absorption for the pool deck.
 Granites, basalts, and porphyry top the charts in this category and will hold up to all weather conditions.
 We have also hand-picked some freeze-thaw resistant limestones and sandstones that will work well.

 Comfort underfoot is key when choosing a stone for a pool deck.
 Which type of stone will help to keep the pool deck surface cooler?
 Answer: stone with less heat absorption.
 In general, lighter colored stones have less heat absorption.
-Our favorite pool deck stones for New England climates are light-colored granites and bluestone, and some specific limestones and sandstones.
+Our favorite pool deck stones for New England climates are light-colored granites, and some specific limestones and sandstones.

 The last thing you want is slippery stone for a pool deck.
 Luckily, adjustments to surface texture and joints can make a huge difference when it comes to creating a slip-resistant deck.